How to power your garden shed off-grid in three steps

 To help you get it right, Solar-Wind provide a handy tool to help you work out which cable rating is right for your needs.
 If in doubt, contact them directly for advice.

-Positioned between the power source and the battery, a charge controller stops your battery over-charging by regulating the amount of power channeled to it.
+Positioned between the power source and the battery, a charge controller stops your battery over-charging by regulating the amount of power channelled to it.

 Run / Stop switch